Outline of Festival of Life and Death events..

 Leicester College – under consideration.

-Leicestershire (county) – On/around 8th September – various events in Blaby, Enderby, Hinckley and elsewhere in Leicestershire county.
-Details will appear in this events section.
+Leicestershire (county) – On/around 8th September – various events in Blaby, Hinckley and elsewhere in Leicestershire county.
+Details available locally and on social media.

 Leicestershire – Equine therapy/assisted learning – FoLaD open days at Horses for Causes, Blaby – http://www.soarvalleywestern.co.uk/ and Spirit at Play, Illston on the Hill – https://www.facebook.com/SpiritAtPlayBirchavenEquineAssistedLearningCentre/ – these are extraordinary facilities with wonderful horses, healing, wellness, and people.

-NW Leicestershire – 8th September – a free joint-event music festival FoLaD/You’ve got a Friend – https://www.ygafleicestershire.co.uk/
+NW Leicestershire – music festival FoLaD/You’ve got a Friend – https://www.ygafleicestershire.co.uk/

 Saturday 8th September – Shelley Theatre – The first major satellite event to be established – https://www.facebook.com/FoLaDBournemouth/